I saw the following question asked.

 The latter reflects a shift to have passes which aren’t as close to the net.
 This idea has gained traction, at least partly thanks to the spread of the Gold Medal Squared philosophy.
 I think the setter start position and the passing target are issues which deserve separate attention.

 To my mind, where you have your passing target depends on a number of factors.
 Level of play is obviously a big factor.
 You don’t want to try to force a high level of accuracy on players lacking the technical skills.
-Also, if you’re setter basically just sets high balls it really doesn’t matter too much if the ball is off the net.
+Also, if your setter basically just sets high balls it really doesn’t matter too much if the ball is off the net.
 At the same time there’s greater margin for error at the top end of the sport.
 The skill of setters and hitters there allow for less precision.
 The result is that teams in the middling levels are the ones who require the highest degree of passing accuracy to run a quick offense in the middle.

 Coaches have begun setting their teams’ passing target a bit off the net to reduce the risk of overpasses.
 It’s similar to having your target for digs being middle of the court around the 3m line.
 Keep the ball on your side of the net and give your team a chance to get a swing.